We don’t get enough of one thing, ever, time. The Babylonians categorized time into minutes and hours, but time is life.

 8. Have a task list, but be flexible.

 You can’t finish a day’s task sometimes, which will get you depressed.
 We can’t plan a life and stick to it because we can’t predict the future.
 We don’t know what’s coming ahead.
 What are the real-time challenges and difficulties that await you when you’re in the field of action?
+We know life isn’t all sunshine and rainbows, don’t we?

 Therefore things might not go as planned, and if it’s not intentional, then there’s no problem with that.
-Hence don’t worry, there are a lot of tasks which can’t be listed down as they are unpredictable.
+Hence don’t worry, there are a lot of tasks that can’t be listed down as they are unpredictable.

 And sometimes you’ll have to slot these with the already existing ones, can’t help it, perfectly normal.
 And in no way is this unproductive, it would be if you are the reason behind that, keep an eye on yourself.